-Students should review and are expected to abide by all applicable laws and Quinnipiac's Policy Statement on the Prevention of Alcohol Abuse and Other Drug Use or Abuse, as published in the Student Handbook, or otherwise distributed or published by Quinnipiac.
+Students should review and are expected to abide by all applicable laws and Quinnipiac's Policy Statement on the Prevention of Alcohol Abuse and Other Drug Use or Abuse (http://catalog.qu.edu/handbooks/ undergraduate/university-policies/prevention-alcohol-abuse-druguse/), as published in the Student Handbook, or otherwise distributed or published by Quinnipiac.

-- a.
-Possession or use of illegal, harmful, and/or prohibited drugs or other controlled substances - Manufacture, distribution, sharing, cultivation, storage, and/or sale of illegal, harmful, and/or prohibited drugs or other controlled substances - c.
-Possession and/or use of drug paraphernalia - d.
+- 1. Possession or use of illegal, harmful, and/or prohibited drugs or other controlled substances - Manufacture, distribution, sharing, cultivation, storage, and/or sale of illegal, harmful, and/or prohibited drugs or other controlled substances - 3.
+Possession and/or use of drug paraphernalia - 4.
 Improper possession, misuse, distribution, sharing, storage, and/or sale of any medication